sailpoint-oss/golang-sdk/api_v3/docs/BrandingAPI.md

 [[Back to README]](../README.md)

-## GetBrandingList
+## List of branding items

 > []BrandingItem GetBrandingList(ctx).Execute()

-List of branding items
+This API endpoint returns a list of branding items.

+A token with API, ORG_ADMIN authority is required to call this API.

 ### Example